ligato/docs/docs/tutorials/07_vpp-connection.md

 	reply := &interfaces.CreateLoopbackReply{}
 }
 ```
+The message name is `CreateLoopback` and the reply is `CreateLoopbackReply`.

+---

-When the request and reply messages are prepared, we can make a VPP call using our VPP channel.
-This is done in two steps:
+After you have prepared the request and reply messages, make a VPP call using your VPP channel.

+This is performed in two steps:

-- Send the request message using `SendRequest`
+- Send the request message using `SendRequest`.
-- Receive reply message calling `ReceiveReply` on request context
+- Receive the reply message by calling `ReceiveReply` on the request context.

-The call can be done in a single line (do not forget to handle the error):
+The call can be done in a single line.
+Do not forget to handle the error:
 ```go
 func (p *HelloWorld) syncVppCall() {
 	request := &interfaces.CreateLoopback{